Please enable JavaScript to ensure auto alt text generation works properly

 How can I ensure compliance with hiring laws when using automated screening?

-Choose platforms with built-in compliance features for EEO, GDPR, and regional data protection laws.
+Choose platforms with built-in compliance features for EEO, data protection, and regional hiring laws.
 Regular audits of your screening criteria and outcomes help identify potential bias or discrimination issues.

 When will I see ROI from implementing screening tools?

-Most organizations report positive ROI within 30–60 days due to reduced screening time, faster hires, and lower recruiter burnout.
+Many organizations see positive ROI within the first few months due to reduced screening time, faster hires, and lower recruiter burnout.
 The exact timeline depends on your hiring volume and current process efficiency.

 How do I measure the effectiveness of my screening tools?